Infineon/training-modustoolbox-level3-bluetooth/Type1/README.md

 The manual consists of the following chapters:

 - Chapter 1: Introduction - Overall introduction to the class
-- Chapter 2: Bluetooth® Protocol - General description of Bluetooth® terms and protocol
+- Chapter 2: Bluetooth® Protocol - General description of Bluetooth® terms and protocols
 - Chapter 3: Bluetooth® LE Basic Peripheral - How to create a basic Bluetooth® peripheral using the ModusToolbox™ ecosystem
 - Chapter 4: Notify and Indicate - How to implement notifications and indications in a peripheral
 - Chapter 5: Pairing, Bonding & Privacy - How to implement various types of security in Bluetooth®